Weeshlow/Trojan.VEx.Win32/README.md

 This Deletes Windows Apps Sets Username to VEx "Infected" and Puts Payload In Startup.
 The Payloads are Play Sounds, Send Random Keyboard Input, Move Mouse.

+READ ME (Clean Version) :
+Can be Removed Easy Does The Payloads.

 Info :
 Nothing For Now.